 Step 4: Watering Your Tree

 The water basin in the stand needs to be kept full of water.
-Trees can absorb a gallon of water per day.
+Trees can absorb a gallon of water per day and up to 2 gallons of water in the first 48 hours after being put up.
+Be sure to check the water levels frequently in the first few days.
 A tree that is absorbing water will be much less likely to dry out, become brittle, and a potential fire hazard.
 A tree preservative liquid, like Pro-long, added to the water can help your tree stay fresher.
 There are automated watering systems for Christmas trees as well.

 Step 5: Decorating Your Tree